Colli di Lapio – Clelia Romano

 “This young estate, founded in 1994, is the source of one of the finest Fianos made today, if not the best one.
 The perfectly situated vineyards, at about 500 meters above sea level on highly calcareous clay soil and benefiting from wide day-night temperature differences, would rate grand cru status if such a classification scheme existed in Italy.” – Stephen Tanzer’s International Wine Cellar

 Vineyard Management: Colli di Lapio is a practicing organic estate.
 Integrated insect and disease control is followed and only copper and sulfur-based products are used.
 However, the breezy, arid climate makes mold and insects a rare occurrence.
-The estate fertilizes with organics every two years to ensure a quality harvest.
-Alfalfa is sown between the rows of vines to provide nitrogen to the soil – tilled in as green manure.
+The estate fertilizes with organic manure every two years to ensure a quality harvest.
+Alfalfa is sown between the rows of vines to provide nitrogen to the soil and then tilled in as green manure.
 Minimal sulfur is added to the wines as they leave the winery to ensure freshness and quality.